a16z/rust/CONTRIBUTING.md

 the Zulip stream is the best place to *ask* for help.

 Documentation for contributing to the compiler or tooling is located in the [Guide to Rustc Development][rustc-dev-guide], commonly known as the [rustc-dev-guide].
-Documentation for the standard library in the [Standard library developers Guide][std-dev-guide], commonly known as the [std-dev-guide].
+Documentation for the standard library is located in the [Standard library developers Guide][std-dev-guide], commonly known as the [std-dev-guide].

 ## About the [rustc-dev-guide]